hunterjackson/docs/source/elastic.rst

 Sink Connector QuickStart
 -------------------------

 We will start the connector in distributed mode.
-Connect has two modes, standalone where the tasks run on only one host and distributed mode.
-Usually you'd run in distributed mode to get fault tolerance and better performance.
-In distributed mode you start Connect on multiple hosts and they join together to form a cluster.
-Connectors which are then submitted are distributed across the cluster.
 Each connector exposes a rest endpoint for stopping, starting and updating the configuration.
 We have developed a Command Line Interface to make interacting with the Connect Rest API easier.
 The CLI can be found in the Stream Reactor download under the ``bin`` folder.
-Alternatively the Jar can be pulled from `Maven <http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22kafka-connect-cli%22>`__ or the our GitHub `releases <https://github.com/datamountaineer/kafka-connect-tools/releases>`__ page.
+Alternatively the Jar can be pulled from our GitHub `releases <https://github.com/datamountaineer/kafka-connect-tools/releases>`__ page.